auca/com.121/Practice/Practice_01.md

 Replace `FULLNAME` with your real name.

-You must also record your work with the server for all the lab problems.
+You must also record your work with the server for the first lab problem.
 You can use Zoom to record the sessions to the disk.
-The recordings must be concise and must have your commentaries explaining the most important steps of the process.
+The recording must be concise and must have your commentaries explaining the most important steps of the process.
 Do the operations that the instructor was doing.
 You may pretend that you are an instructor now, and you are trying to create a series of educational videos.
-For every Problem, a separate recording must be completed.
 You have to upload them to the AUCA Google Drive folder (create one, name it appropriately) and share them with the instructor (you can find his E-mail in Syllabus).
 You must not remove the videos until the end of the course.
 If it is not possible to download or watch the video, you will get zero for the work.
 Recording URLs (and nothing